Lead Times Variability and Supply Chain Resilience

 In the example below, the different steps are smoothly coordinated and cut-off times are respected because the targets are respected.

-Let’s now introduce some variability around the targets to stick more to the reality of logistic operations.
+Let’s now introduce some variability around the targets to better reflect the realities of logistics operations.

 Simulation with process variability